 top of page

-My professional dossier reflects over a decade of experience teaching, researching, and serving as a champion for diversity, equity, inclusion, and belonging (DEIB), social justice, and institutional equity and reform.
+My professional dossier reflects almost two decades of experience teaching, researching, and serving as a champion for diversity, equity, inclusion, and belonging (DEIB), social justice, and institutional equity and reform.
 As a forward-thinking diversity professional, I have enjoyed a broad career helping individuals, organizations, and corporate networks expand the capabilities of their organization and develop company-wide DEI initiatives, programs, and partnerships.
 My portfolio of clients includes academic institutions, non-profit organizations, Fortune 500 companies, Employee Resource Groups (ERGs), Diversity Committees (advisory and ad hoc), mid-level managers, C-Suite leaders, and other diversity professionals.

 • LinkedIn